Getting started with FIREWALLD in RHEL/CentOS 7

 Note :-Make sure you reload firewall after modifying services,

-This completes our tutorial on Firewalld.
+This completes our tutorial for Firewalld in RHEL, CentOS.
 I hope you now have a basic understanding of what firewalld is & how to use it.
 If having any queries/suggestions, please use comment box below.